Are you looking for horizontal fence ideas for your backyard?

 2. Metal Accent Horizontal Wood Fence

-The last two fences we did had metal accents.
+The last two fences we built had metal accents.
 We really like the look of this mixed media fence.
-Plus, the metal can be less expensive than the price of using all wood boards for the fencing.
+The metal creates more privacy and will last a long time, compared to an all wood fence.

 3. Dark Horizontal Wood Fence

-4. Stepped Horizontal Wood Fence
+4. Stepped Horizontal Fence

 5. Barn Door Gate Horizontal Fence